Judson Clarke: Early life and junior football

 Clarke grew up playing for the East Ringwood Football Club through his junior career.
 Clarke suffered an ACL injury late in the 2019 season and did rehab through 2020 when there was no NAB League Boys season due to Covid.
 He played for the Dandenong Stingrays in the NAB League and also played school football at Yarra Valley Grammar.
 In one notable performance for Yarra Valley Grammar, Clarke gathered 51 disposals and kicked 3 goals.
 Clarke also played for Vic Country where he kicked 5 goals against Vic Metro in a trial match in June 2021.

 AFL career

 2022 season

 Clarke was drafted by with the club's fifth pick and thirtieth selection overall in the 2021 AFL draft.
-After a promising stint in the VFL, including a four goal game against Footscray, Clarke was selected and made his debut in Round 13 of the 2022 season against Port Adelaide where he kicked two goals and recorded eleven disposals.
+After a promising stint in the VFL, including a four-goal game against Footscray, Clarke was selected and made his debut in Round 13 of the 2022 season against Port Adelaide where he kicked two goals and recorded eleven disposals.
 He became the 31st player in AFL history to kick goals with his first two kicks.

-AFL statistics
+Statistics

-Updated to the end of round 13, 2025.
+Updated to the end of round 22, 2026.